mantebridts/slack-update-status/README.md

-# Slack Wifi Status
+# Slack Update Status

-Set your Slack status to either :house_with_garden: or :coffee: (or some custom emoji) based on your location.
+Set your Slack status to a certain location, be it :house_with_garden: or :coffee: (or some custom emoji), based on your location.

 You list a set of locations, if you're at that place, then your status is set to